ZTV2-DevTeam/backend/docs/ROLE_API_EXTENSIONS.md

 ### Permission Changes

-#### Admin-Only Beosztás Editing
+#### Consistent Permission Model for Beosztás Management
-The following endpoints now require `system_admin` permissions instead of just teacher permissions:
+The following endpoints now use the same permission model as creation (admin or teacher permissions):

 - **PUT `/assignments/filming-assignments/{assignment_id}`**
 - **DELETE `/assignments/filming-assignments/{assignment_id}`**

-This ensures only system administrators can modify role assignments, providing better security and control.
+This ensures consistent access: if you can create an assignment, you can also edit and delete it.
+All admin types (developer, teacher, system_admin) can manage assignments.

 ## Usage Examples